Apprenticeships at Hartford Stage

 Apprenticeships are available in the following departments:

-The artistic apprentices will work with the artistic department in fulfilling the artistic mission and vision of the organization.
-Duties may include, but are not limited to: tracking and reading script submissions; conducting research in support of production dramaturgs and directors; assisting with casting; supporting resident and visiting directors during pre-production, the rehearsal period as well as tech and previews; and day-to-day operations, including both administrative and producing tasks.
+The Artistic Apprentices will work with the artistic department in fulfilling the artistic mission and vision of the organization.
+Duties may include: tracking and reading script submissions; conducting research in support of production dramaturgs and directors; assisting with casting; supporting resident and visiting directors during pre-production, the rehearsal period as well as tech and previews; and day-to-day operations, including both administrative and producing tasks.
 There may be opportunities in assistant directing and dramaturgy.
-Ideal candidates will have a degree in theatre, significant experience working in professional theatre and a strong desire to pursue a career in directing, dramaturgy &/or producing.
+Ideal candidates will have a degree in theatre, experience working in professional theatre and a strong desire to pursue a career in directing, dramaturgy &/or producing.
 Writing sample must be submitted with resume in order to be considered for the position.
 The Artistic department hires two apprentices each season.
 Hartford Stage is dedicated to the goal of building a culturally diverse and equitable environment and strongly encourages applications from minorities and women.

 Arts Administration Apprenticeship

-The arts administration apprentice will provide support in all areas of general management.
-Duties may include, but are not limited to, working on artist contracts, processing check requests, keeping track of show related expenses, oversee mailings, sitting in on board meetings, managing front desk and answering phones, assisting in all day-to-day operations of the office, and taking on administrative projects in all areas of the company.
-Ideal candidate will have a degree in arts management, experience in a professional theatre, a strong desire to pursue a career in arts management and/or theatrical producing.
-Strong communication skills, organization skills, and excellent phone demeanor are key.
+The Arts Administration apprentice will provide support in all areas of general management.
+Duties may include: working on artist contracts, processing check requests, tracking show related expenses, overseeing mailings, taking minutes at board meetings, managing front desk operations, answering phones, assisting in all day-to-day operations of the office, and taking on a wide variety of administrative topics.
+Ideal candidates will possess either a degree in arts management, experience in a professional theatre, a strong desire to pursue a career in arts management, and/or theatrical producing.
+Strong communication, organization, and writing skills, in addition to a pleasant phone demeanor, are required.

-The costume shop apprentice will work as a member of the team whose primary purpose is the creation, load in and removal of costumes for each production.
-Duties include, but are not limited to, assisting costume shop staff with shopping, swatching, construction, and tech, assisting with rentals and stock upkeep, and working wardrobe run crew for Hartford Stage’s production of A Christmas Carol.
+The Costume Apprentice will work as a member of the team whose primary purpose is the creation, load in and removal of costumes for each production.
+Duties may include: assisting costume shop staff with shopping, swatching, construction, and tech, assisting with rentals and stock upkeep, and joining the wardrobe run crew for Hartford Stage’s production of A Christmas Carol.
 Ideal candidate will have a degree in art, costume design, theatre or a related field, experience working in a professional or collegiate costume shop, and intermediate stitching skills.

-The development apprentice will assist the development staff in all aspects of fundraising.
-Duties may include, but are not limited to, managing donor benefits programs, tracking and entering gifts, maintaining records, writing copy for solicitations, acknowledgments and grant proposals, and assisting with all donor, sponsor and fundraising events, including our annual gala.
+The Development Apprentice will assist the development staff in all aspects of fundraising.
+Duties may include: managing donor benefits programs, tracking and entering gifts, maintaining records, writing copy for solicitations, acknowledgments and grant proposals, and assisting with all donor, sponsor and fundraising events, including our annual gala.
 Ideal candidate will have a degree in theatre, arts administration, English, communications, business or a related field, and/or experience in fundraising, strict attention to detail and professional presentation.

-The education apprentices will work in the fast-paced education department, which serves over 20,000 students each year through productions, classes, in-school residencies, and community partnerships.
-Duties may include, but are not limited to, working as a teaching artist in a variety of capacities, including theatre, in-school and after-school programming (K-12), contributing to study guides, coordinating outreach initiatives, and assisting in all day-to-day administrative tasks.
+The Education Apprentices will work in the fast-paced education department, which serves over 20,000 students each year through productions, classes, in-school residencies, and community partnerships.
+Duties may include: working as a teaching artist in a variety of capacities, including theatre, in-school and after-school programming (K-12), contributing to study guides, coordinating outreach initiatives, and assisting in all day-to-day administrative tasks.
 Ideal candidate will have a degree in theatre and/or education and experience working directly with young people.
 Candidate must have a valid driver’s license and vehicle and must pass a criminal background check.
 The Education department hires two apprentices each season.

 Marketing and Communications Apprenticeship

-The marketing and communications apprentice will support the day-to-day operations of the marketing and public relations department.
-Duties may include, but are not limited to, overseeing various promotional activities surrounding productions, assisting at all marketing events, maintaining archives, assisting with website and social media, assisting with writing and distribution of press releases, coordinating interviews with guest artists, compiling press packs and attending press nights.
+The Marketing and Communications Apprentice will support the day-to-day operations of the marketing and public relations department.
+Duties may include: overseeing various promotional activities surrounding productions, assisting at all marketing events, maintaining archives, assisting with website and social media, assisting with writing and distribution of press releases, coordinating interviews with guest artists, compiling press packs and attending press nights.
 Ideal candidate will have a degree in marketing, communications, arts administration and/or a related field and professional experience, familiarity with print, web design, social media and video editing, and excellent communication skills.
 Writing sample must be submitted with resume in order to be considered.

-The Production/Company Management Apprentice will work with both the Associate Production Manager and the Company Manager.
-Production Management duties may include assisting with theatre events, facilitating company calendars, attending production meetings and distributing meeting minutes.
-Company Management duties include maintaining guest artist housing, travel, correspondence and creating positive and effective relationships with guest artists.
+The Company Management Apprentice will work with both the Company Manager and the Associate Production Manager.
+Company Management duties include: maintaining guest artist housing, travel, correspondence and creating positive and effective relationships with guest artists.
+Production Management duties may include: assisting with theatre events, facilitating company calendars, attending production meetings and distributing meeting minutes.
 Strong communication, multi-tasking and problem solving skills desirable.
 Candidate must have a valid driver’s license.
 Some evenings and weekends required.
+Other tasks as assigned.
 This position may include an earlier start date, and a later end date.

-The properties apprentice will work within the prop department and will be an active participant in the creation and implementation of the designs for each show as well as learning new skills and techniques while working with top directors and designers.
-Duties include but are not limited to crafting, researching, purchasing, shop and storage maintenance and organization, as well as assisting with rentals, shop improvement projects and working load in and strike.
+The Properties Apprentice will work within the prop department and will be an active participant in the creation and implementation of the designs for each show as well as learning new skills and techniques while working with top directors and designers.
+Duties may include: crafting, researching, purchasing, shop and storage maintenance and organization, as well as assisting with rentals, shop improvement projects and working load in and strike.
 Ideal candidate will have a degree in art, design and/or theatre arts, with experience working on collegiate or professional productions.
 Candidate must have a valid driver’s license, as well as the ability to lift at least 40 lbs.

 Internships at Hartford Stage

-The artistic intern will assist the artistic department.
-Duties may include, but are not limited to, tracking and reading script submissions, assisting with casting, and day-to-day administrative tasks.
+The Artistic Intern will assist the artistic department.
+Duties may include: tracking and reading script submissions, assisting with casting, and day-to-day administrative tasks.
 This internship will run from May through August.

 Arts Administration Internship

-The arts administration intern will provide support in all areas of general management.
-Duties may include, but are not limited to, processing check requests, keeping track of show related expenses, oversee mailings, managing front desk and answering phones, assisting in all day-to-day operations of the office, and taking on administrative projects in all areas of the company.
+The Arts Administration Intern will provide support in all areas of general management.
+Duties may include: processing check requests, keeping track of show related expenses, oversee mailings, managing front desk and answering phones, assisting in all day-to-day operations of the office, and taking on administrative projects in all areas of the company.
 This internship will run from late May/early June through August.

-The development intern will assist the development staff in all aspects of fundraising.
-Duties may include, but are not limited to, managing donor benefits programs, tracking and entering gifts, maintaining records, and assisting with all donor, sponsor and fundraising events.
-Ideal candidate will have a degree in theatre, arts administration, English, communications, business or a related field and is proficient in Excel.
+The Development Intern will assist the development staff in all aspects of fundraising.
+Duties may include: managing donor benefits programs, tracking and entering gifts, maintaining records, and assisting with all donor, sponsor and fundraising events.
+Ideal candidate will have or is pursuing a degree in theatre, arts administration, English, communications, business or a related field and is proficient in Excel.
 This internship will run from late May through August.

-The education department has several opportunities for interns throughout the summer, assisting with our large summer studio program, assisting with one of our community partnerships, as well as performing administrative tasks in our main office.
-Studio interns will work with students from ages 3-17 as classroom assistants, and/ or production assistants.
-Our community partnership interns will work as teaching assistants in a growing Shakespeare themed summer program in Granby.
+The Education Department has several opportunities for interns throughout the summer, assisting with our large summer studio program, assisting with one of our community partnerships, as well as performing administrative tasks in our main office.
+Studio interns will work with students from ages 3-18 as classroom assistants, and/ or production assistants.
+Our community partnership interns will work as teaching assistants in one of our off-site programs.
 The administrative intern will work in our main office, assisting with general office organization, as well as prepping for our many summer programs.
 Placements are available for the whole summer, or smaller one to two week increments.
 Candidates interested in working in the education department should contact Emely Larson, Studio Manager, for more details and an application. firstname.lastname@example.org or 860-520-7277.
 Some evening and weekend hours may be required, depending on your placement.
 A background check is required for applicants over 18 years of age.